gyro-project/query-table-gateway/README.md

 # Table/Query Gateway with Doctrine DBAL

-This is a very simple Table/Query Gateway library on top of DBAL (with some ORM mapping support).
+This is a very simple Table/Query Gateway library on top of [Doctrine DBAL](https://github.com/doctrine/dbal) (with some ORM mapping support).
 It requires PHP 7.4's property types for automatic mapping between SQL queries and objects.

 The idea is to assemble SQL Query, information about the columns/types from the queries metadata and a fully typed target class into an easy to use